When installing a new system or adding new devices, learn about what should be considered to ensure a seamless installation.

 If the Transmitter is receiving its time source from the optional NTP configuration, it sends requests to the NTP server at defined intervals.

 The Transmitter does not transmit time data until it has received valid time information from a time source.
-Once the Transmitter receives a time signal, the Transmitter sets its internal clock to the received time and displays the correct time and date.
-The Transmitter then begins transmission of its internal time once every second.
+Once the Transmitter receives a time signal, the Transmitter sets its internal clock to the received time.
+The Transmitter then begins to transmit its internal time once every second.
 The Transmitter continually monitors it time source connection and updates its internal clock with the time data it receives.